ZackPedretti/s3-testing/README.md

 docker compose up -d
 ```

-This will start the Fastify API server along with a MinIO instance for local object storage.
+This will start the Fastify and Axum API servers along with a MinIO instance for local object storage.

 To run only one API server, you can also run the respective Docker compose file to the service.
 E.g: To run the Fastify API: